Commandant of the Marine Corps Strategist Program

 - Possess an accredited master's degree with a GPA of 3.5 or higher in a discipline preferably related to one of the specified doctorial fields of study listed above.

-- Current Graduate Record Examination (GRE) (i.e., GRE taken no earlier than 1 January 2013) with competitive scores.
+- Officers with a current Graduate Record Examination (GRE).
+To be considered current, GRE must have been taken no earlier than 1 January 2015.
 Competitive GRE scores are generally considered minimums of 153 verbal reasoning, 144 quantitative reasoning, and 4.0 analytical writing.

 - Officers in the above zone.